allfoxwy/Threat/README.markdown

 - Buff self with Battle Shout
 - Use Bloodthrist or Shield Slam according to talents
 - Sunder Armor would be cast **only once** on engage to generate initial threat to hold mobs away from healer
 - After Bloodthrist and Shield Slam are in cooldown, apply Sunder Armor up to 5 stacks.
-No more than 5 stacks
+No more than 5 stacks.
+Refresh after 25 seconds.
-- Use Heroic Strike when rage more than 45
+- Use Heroic Strike when rage overflow

 ## Credit